NirmalVignu/Ineuron_Full-Stack-Data-Science-BootCamp-2.0/Class Assignments/readme.md

-This folder contains all the assignments during the live sessions for practice
+This folder contains all the assignments given during the live sessions for practice